-Cindy M. Innocent is an associate whose practice focuses on business litigation and dispute resolution.
-She handles claims concerning business torts, officer and director liability, partnership disputes, and securities litigation and regulatory matters involving cryptocurrencies, smart contracts, and blockchain technology.
+Cindy M. Innocent is an associate whose practice focuses on commercial litigation and dispute resolution in the financial services and securities industry.
+She handles disputes involving businesses, partnerships, court appointed receivers, and regulatory and enforcement matters concerning digital assets and blockchain technology.

 Prior to joining Guerra King, Cindy worked at a Tampa-based law firm where she acquired hands-on experience resolving business disputes of all kinds.
 In this role, she represented individuals and businesses, whether plaintiffs or defendants, and handled commercial matters filed in state and federal court.
 She has experience drafting pleadings, arguing motions, developing case strategy, engaging in discovery, taking and defending depositions, preparing for trial, and mediating cases.